Rednecks (song): Lyrics and interpretation

 "Rednecks" is sung from the perspective of a Southern "redneck".
 In it, he expresses his dismay at the way that the North looks down upon The South.
 In particular, the narrator describes his ire at watching a "smart-ass, New York Jew" mock Lester Maddox on a television program.
-(This is an allusion to Maddox's 1970 appearance on The Dick Cavett Show whose eponymous host is actually a gentile from Nebraska.)
+This is an allusion to Maddox's 1970 appearance on The Dick Cavett Show, whose host is actually a gentile from Nebraska.
 In response to his frustration at the television show, the narrator goes on to list, sarcastically, a litany of negative qualities that Southerners are reputed to have.
-He focuses especially on institutionalized racism, or, as the narrator puts it: "keeping the niggers down."
+He focuses especially on institutional racism, or, as the narrator puts it: "keepin' the niggers down."